HI-SEAS

 The Hawaii Space Exploration Analog and Simulation (HI-SEAS) is an analog habitat for human spaceflight to Mars currently operated by the International MoonBase Alliance.
 HI-SEAS is located in an isolated position on the slopes of the Mauna Loa volcano on the island of Hawaii.
 The area has Mars-like features and an elevation of approximately 8200 ft above sea level.
 The first HI-SEAS study was in 2013 and NASA's Human Research Program continues to fund and sponsor follow-up studies.
 The missions are of extended duration from four months to a year.
 Its missions place HI-SEAS in the company of a small group of analogs that are capable of operating very long duration missions (8-months and longer) in isolated and confined environments, such as Mars500, Concordia, and the International Space Station.

 The purpose of the detailed research studies is to determine what is required to keep a space flight crew happy and healthy during an extended mission to Mars and while living on Mars.
 Research into food, crew dynamics, behaviors, roles and performance, and other aspects of space flight and a mission on Mars itself is the primary focus.
 The HI-SEAS researchers also carry out studies on a variety of other topics as part of their daily activities.

-One thing under study by NASA is trying to understand crew dynamics such as morale, stress management, and how they solve problems as group.
+One thing under study by NASA is trying to understand crew dynamics such as morale, stress management, and how they solve problems as a group.

 The Facility

-The geodesic habitation dome (Fig. 8) has an internal two-story open layout with a diameter of about 11 m.
+The geodesic habitation dome has an internal two-story open layout with a diameter of about 11 m.
 The ground floor contains the communal areas with the kitchen, dining room, common work-space and lab, an exercise area and a small bathroom with a shower and toilet.

 The ground floor has an area of 30.3 sqm (usable 26.8 sqm) with the second floor spanning an area of 39.4 sqm comprising six personal rooms and a small bathroom with toilet only.
 Attached to the exterior of the habitat is a single shipping container, providing storage for food and other supplies, as well as hosting the water and electrical systems.